 The 2018 Signature Tour sold out in record time, so we've expanded the 2019 itinerary to include Israel!
-You won't find a better way to experience three countries and over two-dozen sites while learning from George DeJong each morning and evening as he unpacks what we're learning in the context of biblical history as well as our daily faith.
+You won't find a better way to experience three countries and over two-dozen sites while learning from Jonathan Greer each morning and evening as he unpacks what we're learning in the context of biblical history as well as our daily faith.

 If you have questions, you're not alone!
-Use the following form to submit any questions you may have or to request an invitation to our next live Q&A session.
+Use the following form to submit any questions you may have and we'll get back to you.

 And of course, you can always give us a call during business hours at 616-396-1234 or 800-829-8234.